College Application Essays: Brainstorming the Perfect Topic

-Like many students, you may feel like picking a topic is becoming the hardest part of writing your college application essays.
+Like many students, you may feel like brainstorming a topic is becoming the hardest part of writing your college application essay.
 You feel the pressure to write an impressive essay that will make you stand out to colleges but think you have nothing interesting or exciting enough to write about.

 No matter your background or life experiences, all students have memorable and personal experiences to share.
 It’s just a matter of finding the right topic.